cyberbotics/webots-doc/reference/mouse.md

 } WbMouseState;
 ```

-The `left`, `middle` and `right` variables are matching with respectively the
-left, middle and right buttons of the computer mouse.
+The `left`, `middle` and `right` variables are matching respectively with the left, middle and right buttons of the computer mouse.
-A `true` state is matching with the pushed button, while a `false` state is
-matching with the released button.
+A `true` state is matching with the pushed button, while a `false` state is matching with the released button.

-The `x`, `y` and `z` variables are indicating the 3D coordinate where the mouse
-is pointing in the 3D window.
+The `x`, `y` and `z` variables are indicating the 3D coordinate where the mouse is pointing in the 3D window.
-These values may be `NaN` if not applicable, for example is the mouse is pointing
-to the scene background.
+These values may be `NaN` if not applicable, for example when the mouse is pointing to the scene background.

 ### Mouse Functions